amaramccune/amaramccune.github.io/index.md

-This is the home page.
+Welcome to my home page!